Project Sponsorship Operational Guidelines

 In order to avoid any problems or misunderstandings, we have developed these guidelines to provide clear expectations of how sponsors and projects are expected to interact when funds are given to a project for product development.

-- Any company or individual can donate funds to a project in exchange for the placement of one sponsorship logo on the OWASP project page and product they have sponsored.
+- Any company or individual can donate funds, software, development time, et al to a project in exchange for the placement of one sponsorship logo on the OWASP project page and product they have sponsored.

-- There is no limit or minimum amount that a company or individual can give in funds to an OWASP Project.
-However, the minimum amount required to have a company logo on the OWASP Project wiki page and product is $1000 USD.
+- There is no limit or minimum amount that a company or individual can give to an OWASP Project.
+However, the minimum amount required to have a company logo on the OWASP Project wiki page and product is $1000 USD in value.

 - A sponsor can choose to donate to the overall OWASP Projects budget.
 If the sponsor chooses to donate to the overall Projects budget, then one logo of their choosing will be placed on the OWASP Projects wiki page under the 'Sponsors' tab.
 The minimum amount required to have their company logo on the OWASP Project page is $1000 USD.
 This is an annual sponsorship.